 - If a grantee organization falls below $50,000 in formula expenses due to their FY20 or FY21 financial data as reported in their DataArts Funder Report, that organization will not be suspended from the Portfolio as is currently stated in the guidelines.
 Contact CIP staff to determine funding implications.

 - If a grantee organization is considering eliminating public programming due to COVID-19 concerns, we encourage you to contact CIP Staff to discuss eligible programming, and to determine funding implications.

 - Requirements for 1:1 match have not changed.

 Portfolio grants recipients must complete the annual reporting requirements to be eligible for a grant in the next year.

-- If you do not complete all of the requirements by the deadline, there will be a 25% penalty to your grant for the following year.
+If you do not complete all of the requirements by the deadline, there will be a 25% penalty to your grant for the following year.
 You have an extension for additional week.
-If you still haven’t completed your requirement by this time, your organization will be suspended and not receive a grant for the following fiscal year.
+If you still haven’t completed your requirement by this time, your organization will be suspended and not eligible to receive a grant for the following fiscal year.

 Portfolio grantees are required to complete the DataArts Cultural Data Profile (CDP) Survey each year.
 This is an online financial management, data collection, and research tool.
 The CDP Survey is based on your most recently completed fiscal year.

 Your DataArts Requirement is complete once you have done the following:

 - Created a new CDP Survey and entered data for your most recently completed fiscal year.